Books in Print

 Thinking Big, Building Small: Low-tech Solutions for Food, Water, and Energy

-Jock Brandis, Marianne’s youngest brother, is a social entrepreneur and an inventor of low-tech devices for food processing, irrigation, and other aspects of agriculture.
-This technology was first used in the developing world but equipment is now being designed for use in industrialized countries.
-All of these tools have two main purposes: to operate without petroleum or grid electricity, and to enable small-holder farmers to work more efficiently and keep more of the profits from their labour.
-The technology invented for use in the industrialized world fills a significant gap: because of the dominance of huge-scale industrialized agriculture, there is at present a shortage – even a lack – of equipment that fits the needs and budgets of small-acreage farmers.
-The support which this technology provides for small farms will assist the shift towards local food and organic food, and the urgently-needed shift away from dependence on fossil fuels.
+Jock Brandis, Marianne’s youngest brother, spent part of his career as a social entrepreneur and an inventor of low-tech devices for food processing, irrigation, and other aspects of agriculture in the developing world.
+The tools he invented had two main purposes: to operate without petroleum or grid electricity, and to enable small-holder farmers to work more efficiently and keep more of the profits from their labour.

-And it reveals something about the process of invention itself: among other things, this book is the biography of an extremely and eccentrically creative person.
+This book is about his work.
 E. F. Schumacher, the author of Small is Beautiful: Economics as if People Mattered, might have been thinking of Jock Brandis when he wrote: “It is my experience that it is rather more difficult to recapture directness and simplicity than to advance in the direction of ever more sophistication and complexity.
 Any third-rate engineer or researcher can increase complexity; but it takes a certain flair of real insight to make things simple again.”

 Copies are available from Marianne Brandis – please see Purchasing and ordering information.’